cjhosken/MayaFluidSimulator/README.md

 TODOS:

-1. The simulation seems to reset itself after baking, in which you then have to resim (this is after you source it)
-2. popup UI with more controls
 3. particles currently source in bounding box, not the object
-4. multi-sims
+4. multi-sims (initialization is OK, simulating seems to take in account both source objects)
 5. navier stokes implementation
 6. speed up